 Skip to contents

-The current version of serofoi supports three different serocatalytic models for estimating the Force-of-Infection (FoI): constant, age-varying, and time-varying FoI.
+The current version of serofoi supports three different types of serocatalytic models for estimating the Force-of-Infection (FoI): constant, age-varying, and time-varying FoI.
 To estimate relevant parameters we employ a suit of Bayesian models using age-disaggregated population-based cross-sectional serological surveys as input data.

-What is the Force-of-Infection
+What is the FoI

 To illustrate this, consider a simple SIR model: dSdt=βSI,dIdt=βSIγI,dRdt=γI, \begin{aligned} \frac{dS}{dt} &= -\beta S I,\\ \frac{dI}{dt} &= \beta S I - \gamma I,\\ \frac{dR}{dt} &= \gamma I, \end{aligned}

-Serocatalytic models offer a simpler perspective: to estimate how the risk of historical exposure to a pathogen varies depending on the time of birth of the individuals in the sample.
-For this, we put together the II and RR compartments into a single seropositives compartment P(t)P(t) and consider the the dynamics of each birth cohort separately: dNτ(t)dt=λ(t)Nτ(t),dPτ(t)dt=λ(t)Nτ(t),Nτ(t)+Pτ(t)=1;t<τ \begin{aligned} &\frac{dN^{\tau}(t)}{dt} = -\lambda(t) N^{\tau}(t),\\ &\frac{dP^{\tau}(t)}{dt} = \lambda(t) N^{\tau}(t), \\ &N^{\tau}(t)+P^{\tau}(t)=1; \quad t<\tau \end{aligned} where 0Nτ(t)10 \leq N^\tau(t)\leq 1 is the proportion of individuals born in year τ\tau who are seronegative at time tt.
+dNτ(t)dt=λ(t)Nτ(t),dPτ(t)dt=λ(t)Nτ(t),Nτ(t)+Pτ(t)=1;t<τ \begin{aligned} &\frac{dN^{\tau}(t)}{dt} = -\lambda(t) N^{\tau}(t),\\ &\frac{dP^{\tau}(t)}{dt} = \lambda(t) N^{\tau}(t), \\ &N^{\tau}(t)+P^{\tau}(t)=1; \quad t<\tau \end{aligned} where 0Nτ(t)10 \leq N^\tau(t)\leq 1 is the proportion of individuals born in year τ\tau who are seronegative at time tt.
 Assuming lack of maternal antibodies, the initial condition for each cohort can be specified as Nτ(τ)=1N^{\tau}(\tau) = 1.
 Depending on whether the FoI is constant, time dependent, or age dependent, this system of equations yields the different solutions on which serofoi is based on.

 Constant vs Time-varying FoI